 “Having a nursing background, I can say these people are professional.
 They know their job, but yet they are compassionate and understand how to deal with dementia,” she says.
 “I would recommend them to anyone.
 I don’t feel nervous when I go out and I don’t worry about what’s going on at home.”

-This is the content area for Panel 1 Private Duty provides individualized personal care and support that enables people to remain in their home.
+Private Duty provides individualized personal care and support that enables people to remain in their home.
 Patient care is delivered directly by nurse's aides and supervised by a registered nurse.